 One Year Goals for the Number of Households to be Supported

-Homeless 0
+Homeless 537

-Non-Homeless 3
+Non-Homeless 92

-Special-Needs 1
+Special-Needs 4

-Total 4
+Total 633

 Table 58 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 3

 The Production of New Units 0

-Rehab of Existing Units 1
+Rehab of Existing Units 4

 Acquisition of Existing Units 0

-Total 4
+Total 7

-Table 59 - One Year Goals for Affordable Housing by Support Type Discussion
+Table 59 - One Year Goals for Affordable Housing by Support Type

+The support of homelessness and affordable housing are largest goals addressed by the numbers above.
+Majority of the persons served are an emergency shelter.
 The non-homeless are persons receiving case management in attempt to avoid homelessness.
 The City will continue to strive for more ways to address affordability issues.